kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

 ---

+## Contributing

+We’re excited to collaborate with developers and contributors!
+Follow our guidelines to help improve Ashesi FTP Sync.
+See the full guide here: [CONTRIBUTING.md](./CONTRIBUTING.md).

+---

 ## Disclaimer

 This project is tailored for Ashesi University students and is shared under an open-source license.
 Please ensure FTP credentials are stored securely and shared responsibly.